SCIENT·MANIFESTO

 It should be a consequence of it.

-Organizations tend to convert vague intentions into concrete projects with excessive speed.
+Organizations tend to convert vague intentions into concrete projects too quickly.

 This premature transition — from idea to project — introduces complexity before there is enough clarity about which problem is being addressed, which hypothesis is being tested, why it matters now, and which minimum signals would indicate that it is worth moving forward.